zutshianand/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Stock Price Prediction using LSTM and GRU
+Basic Stock Price Prediction on **DJIA 30 Stock Time Series** from kaggle using LSTM and GRU.